samuelchen52/gbaemu/README.md

 Obligatory screenshot of the Pokemon Emerald start screen

 !["Pokemon Emerald start screen."](./resources/pokemss.png "Pokemon Emerald start screen.")

-## Current State
-So far, only the timers and graphics are in a (near) complete state.
-There is still quite a bit of work to be done with the other GBA components (outlined in the next section).
-However, the games I have tried are booting up and running just fine (Pokemon Ruby/Sapphire/Emerald/Leafgreen/Firered, Fire Emblem Sacred Stones, Kirby NMD, and Mega Man Battle Network 6).

 ## Planned Improvements / Features
 * Semi-accurate CPU timings